muchdogesec/stix2arango/README.md

 This is a useful resource to quickly populate STIX data using stix2arango if you want to see what it can do.
 It is also what is used to populate the data required by [arango_cti_processor](https://github.com/muchdogesec/arango_cti_processor/)

-To use this for yourself, check out `utilities/README.md`
+To populate this data for yourself, check out `utilities/README.md`

 ## Useful supporting tools